Hurricane Lee's path and timeline: Meteorologists project when and where the storm will hit

 Lee is expected to move up the coast of Massachusetts without making landfall in the state — but coastal areas will feel the effects of the storm.

-"If you live on the Cape of Massachusetts or Maine, keep a close eye on Lee as we head into the weekend, as you are now in the cone," Weather Channel meteorologist Stephane Abrams said Tuesday on "CBS Mornings."
+"If you live on the Cape of Massachusetts or Maine, keep a close eye on Lee as we head into the weekend," Weather Channel meteorologist Stephane Abrams said Tuesday on "CBS Mornings."

 "The exact positioning of the storm and level of impacts we'll see in the U.S. will be determined in part by high pressure off to the east and a trough off to the west," she said.
 "If Lee ends up farther west, we could have stronger winds, heavier rain, larger swells and coastal flooding.
 If it slides more east, the impacts would be less intense."